cptn-solo/edmarketplace/specs/README.md

 > Inbound Message:
 - Sent only to parties of the offer.
 - It's UI's responsibility to reflect changes as only new bids collection is provided by the backend.
-- Reference UI just looks into local offers collection and shows appropriate actions for offers with or without handshare (both sides have bids on each other)
+- Reference UI just looks into local offers collection and shows appropriate actions for offers with or without handshake (both sides have bids on each other)

 {
   "code":"bidpush",